ProtoDigitalUK/lucid_client/packages/elements/README.md

 > Part of the Lucid Client suite

+> [!CAUTION]
+> This library is still in development and is not ready for production use.

 A lightweight, reactive UI library that bridges HTML and JavaScript through attributes.
 Elements brings reactive state and dynamic behaviors to your markup while maintaining simplicity - all powered by [SolidJS](https://www.solidjs.com/).

 ## Why Use Elements?